CocoaPods/CocoaPods/CONTRIBUTING.md

 ## Bug reports

+We are **not** here to support your individual projects.
+We depend on _you_ (the community) to contribute in making the tool better for everyone.
+So debug and reduce your own issues before creating a ticket and let us know of all the things you tried and their outcome.
+This applies double if you cannot share a reproduction with us because of internal company policies.

 First check if you are using the latest CocoaPods version before filing a ticket.
 You can install the latest version with `$ [sudo] gem install cocoapods`.

+Then check if the same problem applies with the same Podfile but in a **completely new** and empty application Xcode project, thus excluding wether or not there is an issue with conflicting settings.

-Please include _all_ relevant information, including the version of CocoaPods and any template printed by the tool.
+Please include steps to reproduce and _all_ other relevant information, including the version of CocoaPods and any template printed by the tool.

 If questions in the error template are left unanswered, the issue will be closed as a bad bug report.